 The Most Powerful Part of Your Brain Is the Subconscious

-As a hypnotherapist, we help clients understand that the most powerful part of your brain is the subconscious.
-This part is 80% in charge.
-The other 20%, the intellect is quite weak in comparison.
+A Hypnotherapist helps their clients understand that the most powerful part of their brain is the subconscious.
+This part is 80% or more, in charge.
+The remaining conscious part or the intellect, is quite weak in comparison.

 The intellect knows what is good for us and what we “should” be doing in changing our habits such as for the New Year’s resolution for losing weight or quitting smoking.
 Our intellect would never have had us start smoking creating a habit which could kill us.
-Our intellect knows that we need to eat healthy food and exercise to maintain an appropriate weight and good health.
+Our intellect knows that we need to eat healthy food and exercise to maintain our healthiest weight and optimum health.

 So why does our subconscious seem to fight these very logical, reasonable thoughts and ideas?
 It is simply because the subconscious runs on patterns, and another word for pattern is habit.